 - chronic stress

 You can get help from a qualified licensed practitioner who understands how to detect and work with these imbalances.
-In my coaching program, I will help you to determine how to work with these issues in your unique child.
-Let’s go into a brief description of some of these issues in which you can make a big difference.
+Let’s go into a brief description of some of these issues.

 Intestinal or gut dysbiosis is an imbalance in the flora (bacteria, fungi) in the intestines.
 Imbalances occur mostly in the lower intestine or colon, but there may also be an issue in the small intestine that can cause inflammation leading to allergies and other health and behavior challenges.
 Science is continually unfolding to show that our gut flora or microbiome is vital to many processes in the body as well as the brain.
 Healthy bacteria in the gut play a significant role in the production and metabolism of the important neurotransmitters needed for brain function.
 Optimizing your child’s microbiome (gut flora) is the most important thing you can do to keep your child healthy, and it might even begin to resolve the behavior issues.